NJEA announces five positions for professional development consultants to support the Priority Schools Intervention Initiative.

 Flexibility to adjust to the individual circumstances of individual schools and varied groups of educators.

 - Knowledge of New Jersey Student Learning Standards

 - Problem solving skills

 - Dedication to the advancement of public education.

-- Demonstrated skill in various curricular content areas (math, reading, science, etc.).
+- Demonstrated experience and s skill in literacy development/teaching, reading and various other curricular content areas (math, reading, science, etc.).

 - Ability to communicate effectively about research based instructional practices and student achievement between and among teachers, within and across grade level.

-- Ability to facilitate professional learning activities in the areas of curriculum, instruction, as well as on New Jersey Core Curriculum Content Standards and the Common Core State Standards.
+- Ability to facilitate professional learning activities in the areas of curriculum, instruction, as well as on New Jersey Student Learning Standards

 Director Professional Development and Instructional Issues